harry-whorlow/devtools/docs/framework/react/guides/custom-plugins.md

 }

-// This is where the magic happens, it'll be used throughout your application. export const DevtoolsEventClient = new FormEventClient()
+// This is where the magic happens, it'll be used throughout your application. export const DevtoolsEventClient = new CustomEventClient()
 ```

 ## Event Client Integration